 You have 280 characters to convey a message to your audience on Twitter.
 This makes it a great platform for efficiently keeping your audience in the loop.
 You can share quick thoughts, promotions, or general updates using Twitter.

 Since the formatting is short and casual, Twitter is ideal for building a genuine connection with your customers or clients.
-It gives you a chance to display your brand personality and hear back from the audience in real-time.
+It gives you a chance to display your brand personality and hear back from the audience in real time.

 Advertising on Twitter

 Promoted Tweets appear in the timeline alongside regular Tweets.
-The key difference between the two is an ad will mark it as “Promoted” on the bottom left corner.
+The key difference between the two is an ad will mark it as “Promoted” in the bottom left corner.
 But you can select text up to 280 characters, photos, or a video just like a normal Tweet.

 A promoted account ad places your Twitter page in the “Who to follow”.
 This ad will look similar to other suggested accounts but it will have “Promoted” marked at the bottom as well.